Kendell Geers

-Jacobus Hermanus Pieters Geers (born May 1968), known as Kendell Geers, is a South African conceptual artist.
+Kendell Geers (born May 1968) is a South African conceptual artist.

 Biography

 Kendell Geers was born in Leondale, a working-class suburb on the East Rand outside Johannesburg, South Africa.
 Geers applied to the University of the Witwatersrand in Johannesburg to avoid conscription into the South African Defence Force.

 At art school, Geers and Neil Goedhals formed the performance art group KOOS with Marcel van Heerden, Gys de Villiers, Megan Kruskal, and Velile Nxazonke.
 KOOS sang post-punk / industrial music ballads based on Afrikaans protest poetry by poets such as Ryk Hattingh and Christopher van Wyk.
 KOOS disbanded in 1990 following the suicide of Neil Goedhals on 16 August 1990.

-His first artwork created upon his return to South Africa was titled "Bloody Hell", a performance piece in which he ritually washed his white Afrikaaner Boer body with his own blood, in acknowledgement of his own family's role in the colonization of South Africa.
+His first artwork created upon his return to South Africa was titled "Bloody Hell".
+It was a performance piece in which he ritually washed his white Afrikaner Boer body with his own blood, in acknowledgement of his own family's role in the colonization of South Africa.

 In a political act challenging his Afrikaans family and Boer culture, Geers changed his date of birth to May 1968.
-By doing so, he symbolically rejected his given identity as Jacobus Hermanus Pieter and reclaimed himself as the artist Kendell Geers.
+By doing so, he symbolically rejected his Afrikaner political identity and baptised himself as the artist Kendell Geers.
 The act of washing his skin in his blood was a reference to the line "My head is bloody, but unbowed" from the poem Invictus.
 Whilst incarcerated on Robben Island, Nelson Mandela recited this poem to other prisoners.

 Shortly after his return from exile, Albie Sachs wrote a seminal essay called "Preparing Ourselves for Freedom" in which he called on his fellow ANC members to desist from "saying that culture is a weapon of struggle."
 In response, Geers wrote an article for the Star Newspaper in which he reversed the challenge by "saying that the struggle is a weapon of culture."
 He wrote "All good art is political in the sense that it challenges the ideologies and cultural prejudices of both the viewer and the artist.
 Political art must be perceived less as a set of predictable subjects and more as a critique of social representations."
 Believing that there could be "No Poetry after Apartheid", Geers used the alienation he felt about his cultural heritage to create a new practice that he called "Relational Ethics" in which he used his experiences as an activist as a weapon to challenge the minimalist aesthetics of Conceptual art.
 In this period, he began using police batons, razor mesh, broken glass, gunshots, danger tape, and punk-style xeroxes in his art.
 In 1995, he created "Self Portrait," an iconic work consisting of a broken Heineken beer bottle neck with the label still attached, which reads "Imported from Holland.
 The Superior Quality."